syncfusion-content/ej2-inputs-docs/ej2-javascript/maskedtextbox/how-to/set-cursor-position-while-focus-on-the-input-textbox.md

 ---
 layout: post
 title: Set cursor position while focus on the input textbox in ##Platform_Name## Maskedtextbox control | Syncfusion
-description: Learn here all about Set cursor position while focus on the input textbox in Syncfusion ##Platform_Name## Maskedtextbox control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Set cursor position while focus on input textbox in Syncfusion ##Platform_Name## Maskedtextbox control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Set cursor position while focus on the input textbox
 publishingplatform: ##Platform_Name##